Insights-ge/inexphone-sms-package/README.md

 }
 ```

-For example, the OTP API may return validation errors when the supplied phone number, subject, or OTP code is invalid.
+For example, the API may return validation errors when supplied parameters are invalid.

 ---